chase-owens/Matching-Game/README.md

 ![The Match](https://farm2.staticflickr.com/1797/29075244778_0aa75be8a9_h.jpg)

+## To Play

+Click (this link)[https://chase-owens.github.io/Matching-Game/] or download the zip file and open the index.html file in your browser.

 ## Disclaimer

 This repository is not for general use, rather for display, as this was a part of an instructional program.